docker/docs/engine/admin/volumes/bind-mounts.md

 ### Mounting into a non-empty directory on the container

-If you bind-mount into a non-empty directory on the container, the directory's existing contents will be obscured by the bind mount.
+If you bind-mount into a non-empty directory on the container, the directory's existing contents are obscured by the bind mount.
 This can be beneficial, such as when you want to test a new version of your application without building a new image.
 However, it can also be surprising and this behavior differs from that of [docker volumes](volumes.md).

-This example is contrived to be extreme, but will replace the contents of the container's `/usr/` directory with the `/tmp/` directory on the host machine.
+This example is contrived to be extreme, but replaces the contents of the container's `/usr/` directory with the `/tmp/` directory on the host machine.
 In most cases, this would result in a non-functioning container.